:max_bytes(150000):strip_icc():format(webp)/spr-uehict-plant-grow-light-with-metal-stand-sara-luckey-19-f7b77ee890c84cd5832ee2a2698e94e4.jpeg)

 The Spruce

-Effectiveness: We set up three pots for each grow light.
+Effectiveness: During our first round of testing, we set up three pots for each grow light.
 After using the same brand of soil, we added either tomato, basil, or spinach seeds to each pot and labeled each pot accordingly.
 We set them up in an otherwise dark room away from natural light.
 We also set up three similar pots but placed them near a window and monitored the seedlings' progress with natural lighting.
-For both the grow light and natural light plants, we set up a hygrometer to record and monitor the temperature and humidity to make sure it was good.
-We took care of each plant the same, watering them when needed, and recorded the seedlings' height with a measuring tape after a 3-week and then a 6-week period.

 Design: During our testing, we noted the grow light's space usage and used each feature, including internal timers (which we tested for accuracy), dimmers, stands, and smart features.